robbmanes/ocp4-dwatch/README.md

 # About
 The ocp4-dwatch utility runs as a DaemonSet across your OpenShift 4.X cluster, and logs any occurances of D-state processes by monitoring `/dev/kmsg` as well as setting sysctls appropriate for produccing more logging.
 It prints stacks and logs as appropriate to the pod logs.

-If you have other tools watching `dmesg` or `/dev/kmsg`, this tool clears the kernel ring buffer and likely will produce erratic results to other log aggregators.
-It runs as a privelged container, with full access to /proc and /dev/kmsg, and with root access to the node.
+It runs as a privelged container in a DaemonSet, with full access to /proc and /dev/kmsg, and with root access to the node.
+It runs in it's own security context, which tries to be as unintrusive as possible.

+Each pod log will be from a different node, where it will track occurances of hung tasks and their respective stacks, along with timestamps.

+Additional input to this project is always welcome, but we have to be careful to not over-utilize resources from the node in tracking input; the original form of this project frequently read `/proc/sched_debug` and printed `/proc/$PID/stack` which could cause softlockups from time to time if performed too frequently, which made things far worse.
+Be careful in testing and adding additional commands per loop of data capture, and consider the expense to the system in resources wherever possible.

 This is a debugging tool provided without warranty.
 It offers no support from Red Hat or any other official source.
 Please use at your own risk.